Boedepapas/HashGuard/backend/README.md

 1. **Check cache** - If hash was recently analyzed, use cached verdict
 2. **Query APIs** (in order):
-   - MalwareBazaar (if API key configured)
+  - MalwareBazaar (requires API key)
-   - VirusTotal (if API key configured)
+  - VirusTotal (requires API key)
   - Custom API (placeholder)
-   - Free Fallback (always available)
+  - ThreatFox (optional fallback; requires THREATFOX_API_KEY if used)
 3. **Combine verdicts**:
   - If ANY API says "malicious" → quarantine the file
   - If all say "clean" → allow the file
-   - If no APIs respond → treat as "clean" (safe default)
+  - If no APIs respond → mark "unknown" and quarantine
 4. **Cache result** - Store verdict for faster future lookups

 ## File Paths